marine-predators-group/cams-nb/drafts/2019-07-23-Genome-Annotation---Pgenerosa_v070-Hisat2-Transcript-Isoform-Index.md

 categories:
   - Geoduck Genome Sequencing
 ---
+This is the first step in getting transcript isoform annotations.
+The annotations and alignments that will be generated with Stringtie will be used to help us get a better grasp of what's going on with our annotations of the different _Panopea generosa_ genome assembly versions.

 Essentially, the steps below (which is what was done here) are needed to prepare files for use with [Stringtie](https://ccb.jhu.edu/software/stringtie/index.shtml):